-- Two posts (Additional posts may be needed if an alternate configuration is specified.) - Power cable to connect the scoreboard to the power source - Grounding hardware - A grounded NEMA 5-15R 120 VAC receptacle for the control console at the scorekeeper's table.
+- Two posts (Additional posts are needed if optional side sponsor panels are purchased or if an alternate configuration is specified.) - Power cable to connect the scoreboard to the power source - Grounding hardware - A grounded NEMA 5-15R 120 VAC receptacle for the control console at the scorekeeper's table.